ashfaknawshad/codefolio/README.md

 # 3. Build the extension files
 npm run build

-# 4. A 'dist' folder will be created inside the 'extension' directory.
+The build command will create a dist folder inside the extension directory.
+This dist folder contains the complete, ready-to-load extension.
 3. Loading the Extension in Chrome
-Open Chrome and navigate to chrome://extensions.
+Open your Chrome browser and navigate to the extensions page by typing chrome://extensions in the address bar.
-Enable "Developer mode" in the top-right corner.
+In the top-right corner, enable the "Developer mode" toggle.
-Click "Load unpacked".
+Three new buttons will appear.
+Click on "Load unpacked".
-Select the codefolio/extension/dist folder.
+A file selection dialog will open.
+Navigate to your project and select the codefolio/extension/dist folder.
+Click "Select Folder".
-The Codefolio icon will appear in your browser toolbar!
+The Codefolio icon will now appear in your browser's toolbar (you may need to click the puzzle-piece icon to see it).
+You're all set to use the extension

 📄 How to Use
 Open the Options Page: Right-click the Codefolio icon in your toolbar and select "Options".
 Add Your Details: Fill in your personal information (name, email, skills, etc.) and click "Save".